Alcohol Use Disorder — Co-Occurring Conditions

 Post-Traumatic Stress Disorder (PTSD)

-PTSD and AUD co-occur at high rates, and the relationship is bidirectional: trauma exposure increases AUD risk, and AUD increases trauma exposure risk.
-The self-medication model — using alcohol to manage hyperarousal, nightmares, and intrusive symptoms — is clinically familiar, but alcohol ultimately worsens PTSD symptom severity over time.
+PTSD and AUD co-occur at high rates, and the relationship is bidirectional: trauma exposure increases risk for AUD, and AUD increases exposure to traumatic events.
+The self-medication model — using alcohol to manage hyperarousal, nightmares, and intrusive symptoms — is well-supported conceptually, though the corpus does not contain a document that formally tests this causal pathway.

 Bipolar Disorder